Ovijit18/Ovijit18/README.md

 - 🔭 I’m currently studying at the University of Windsor, Ontario, Canada.**

-- 🌱 I’m currently learning and working on React js, jQuery, Vanilla Javascript, Html , CSS , Bootstrap.
+- 🌱 I’m currently learning and working on React Javascript, jQuery, Vanilla Javascript, HTML, CSS, and Bootstrap.

-- 👨‍💻 All of my projects are available here
+- 👨‍💻 All of my projects are available here **https://github.com/Ovijit18**

 - 📫 How to reach me **ovijitshinha@gmail.com**